michael-grunder/c-utils/README.md

 c-utils
 =======

-Just a place to store and build on reusable utilities
+Reusable (mostly) ANSI C utilities that are generic enough to be useful.
+Also a place to put them